openSUSE/news-o-o/_posts/2011-03-05-opensuse-weekly-news-issue-165-is-out.markdown

 KDE SC 4.6 is also running beautifully though 32 BIT nVidia users may have a bug.

-If youâ€™d like to help add the final touches of celebrity glam prior to the â€˜big eventâ€™ of 11.4 release, [download it here](http://download.opensuse.org/distribution/11.4-RC2/iso/) and check out the [most annoying bugs](http://en.opensuse.org/openSUSE:Most_annoying_bugs_11.4_dev#openSUSE_11.4_RC2).
+If you’d like to help add the final touches of celebrity glam prior to the ‘big event’ of 11.4 release, [download it here](http://download.opensuse.org/distribution/11.4-RC2/iso/) and check out the [most annoying bugs](http://en.opensuse.org/openSUSE:Most_annoying_bugs_11.4_dev#openSUSE_11.4_RC2).

-â€
+”